 Facing felony or misdemeanor charges on Indian territory or a reservation?

-After reviewing the cases, the Michigan Court of Appeals reversed and remanded the cases for the reinstitution of the charges against the defendants.
-In their opinion, the appeals court stated “On the basis of opinions issued by the United States Supreme Court, which constitute binding precedent, along with persuasive precedent emanating from numerous state and lower federal courts, we hold that state courts in Michigan have jurisdiction relative to a criminal prosecution in which a non-Indian defendant committed a “victimless” offense on Indian lands or in Indian country.”
+After reviewing the cases, the Michigan Court of Appeals reversed and remanded the cases for reinstituting the charges against the defendants.
+In their opinion, the appeals court stated, “On the basis of opinions issued by the United States Supreme Court, which constitute binding precedent, along with persuasive precedent emanating from numerous state and lower federal courts, we hold that state courts in Michigan have jurisdiction relative to a criminal prosecution in which a non-Indian defendant committed a “victimless” offense on Indian lands or in Indian country.”

 The same attorney represented both defendants.

 The attorney filed motions to dismiss for lack of territorial jurisdiction in the circuit court.
 The circuit court granted the dismissals stating, “In conclusion, this Court can find no authority that gives the State Court jurisdiction for this matter.
 Since the Tribal Courts clearly do not have jurisdiction either, it would necessarily follow that the Federal Courts have exclusive jurisdiction over these criminal prosecutions.
 It appears the Federal Government has never chosen to share its jurisdiction over these matters with the State of Michigan.

 Jurisdictional issues in connection with crimes occurring in Indian country are governed by federal, state, and tribal law.
 In the case of Duro v.
 Reina, 495 US 676, 680 n 1: 110 S Ct 2053; 109 L Ed 2d 693 (1990), the Court stated that for Indian country crimes involving only non-Indians, longstanding precedents of this Court held that state courts have exclusive jurisdiction.
-A good criminal defense attorney in Michigan is one who is well versed in State and Federal Laws.
+A good criminal defense attorney in Michigan is well versed in State and Federal Laws.